 - Web Beacons: small graphic images included on our website or emails or those of third parties to provide analytics information

-- Social widgets: buttons or icons provided by third party social media networks which may collect browsing data and will be received by the third party and are controlled by the third party
+- Social widgets: buttons or icons provided by third-party social media networks that may collect browsing data and will be received by the third party and are controlled by the third party

 - Local shared objects: these are sometimes called flash cookies and can be stored on your browser.
 They are used to maintain preferences and usage records.

 Log files - Our web server maintains a history of page requests.
 This includes information about a user's IP address, request date and time, page requested, HTTP code, bytes served, user agent, and referrer.
 None of this is linked to personally identifiable information.